Importing Your Manuscript

 - When first opening your book, a reader will begin at a meaningful Start Page such as the first chapter (and not frontmatter like the Copyright).

 For more information on element type and how to change it, visit the Element Types page.

 Title and Author Information

 For title and author information, Vellum looks at the Word file’s properties (In Word, use File ▸ Properties…).
 You can choose to fill this in on the Word side, or fill it in after you import into Vellum.
-Information about your book — including additional information like ISBN, language, publisher — can be set in the Book Info tab shown when you select the book title in the Navigator:
+Information about your book — including additional information like ISBN, language, and publisher — can be set in the Title Info tab shown when you select the book title in the Navigator:

 In Vellum, a simple scene break is indicated by an empty paragraph in Vellum.
 You should find that these empty paragraphs are imported from your Word file.